It was particularly hot in New York that summer of ’83 and this day was more uncomfortable than most.

-“Working with people Cedar and Nat Adderley and with Phil Woods in his new sax project…these are things that keep a smile on my face and keep me excited to practice and keep me looking forward to concerts and gigs I have coming up.
+“Working with people like Cedar and Nat Adderley and with Phil Woods in his new sax project…these are things that keep a smile on my face and keep me excited to practice and keep me looking forward to concerts and gigs I have coming up.
 That’s what’s important…to keep that kind of feeling.”

 As partners in Big Apple Productions, Herring and his upstairs neighbor and favorite drummer Carl Allen have been responsible for exposing a lot of promising new talent.
 Under the banner of Manhattan Projects they have introduced such players as Nicholas Payton and Roy Hargrove to Japanese audiences under the auspices of Alfa Records.
 They have also produced sessions for Pharoah Sanders, Dewey Redman, Phil Woods, John Hicks, Lee Konitz, Cyrus Chestnut and others.